enyioman/project15/project15.md

-# AWS Cloud Solution For 2 Company Websites Using A Reverse Proxy Technology
+# AWS Cloud Solution For 2 Company Websites Using Reverse Proxy Technology

 ## STEP 1: Setting Up a Sub-account And Creating A Hosted Zone